Mads Mikkelsen: 2011–present

-In May 2025, Variety reported that Mikkelsen would voice the character Severin, the father of Kai, in the animated film North, based on Hans Christian Andersen’s The Snow Queen.
+In May 2025, Variety reported that Mikkelsen would voice the character Severin, the father of Kai, in the animated film North, based on Hans Christian Andersen's The Snow Queen.
 North is directed by fantasy filmmaker Bente Lone.
 Around the same time, it was announced that Mikkelsen would star in the prison drama Last Meals, which centers on a former White House chef who prepares final meals for death row inmates, and a prisoner (played by Boyd Holbrook) who decides to go on a hunger strike.
 Filming for Last Meals is set to begin in Ireland in 2025, with a script by Justin Piasecki (Relay) and direction by Ramin Bahrani.

 It was also announced that Mikkelsen would appear in the directorial debut of Lee Smith, the Oscar-winning editor of Dunkirk and Inception.
 The Arctic action thriller Sirius is inspired by the Danish special forces unit known as the Sirius Patrol, tasked with guarding the 8,700-mile frozen and perilous coastline of Greenland.

+In February 2026 Mikkelsen joined the cast of What Happens at Night directed by Martin Scorsese.
+Shooting has begun in Prague.

+Other activities

+From 2017, Mikkelsen appeared in several Carlsberg's UK adverts.
+In 2025, he played a bartender in a commercial for Campari.
+Since 2023, he has been a brand ambassador for Italian luxury menswear brand Zegna.

 Personal life

 In 2000, Mikkelsen married choreographer Hanne Jacobsen, whom he had been with since 1987.
 They have two children and two grandchildren.

 Mikkelsen has lived in Copenhagen all his life, except when living in Toronto while filming Hannibal.
 He is based in Denmark and has a residence on the Spanish island of Mallorca, which he first visited in the late 1990s.

-At the 2023 Bambi Awards in Munich, Mikkelsen dedicated his Bambi Award in the Category "Actor International" to his granddaughter Maria.
-The Bambi has the same name as his daughter's favourite film - "and she has just given me a granddaughter," he said.
+At the 2023 Bambi Awards in Munich, Mikkelsen dedicated his Bambi Award in the "Actor International" category to his granddaughter Maria.
+The Bambi, he noted, has the same name as the favourite film of his daughter, "and she has just given me a granddaughter".

-Honours
+Honors

 On 15 April 2010, Mikkelsen was appointed Ridder (Knight) of the Order of the Dannebrog.
 In April 2016, the French government appointed Mikkelsen a Chevalier (Knight) of the Ordre des Arts et des Lettres.